Hyperfocal subalgebras of hyperfocal abelian Frobenius blocks: Introduction

-Theorem 1.3 is a generalization of \cite[Theorem 1.2]{HZZ24} since we don't need the defect group being abelian and then gives a complete description of the structure of the hyperfocal subalgebra with cyclic hyperfocal subgroup.
-This result also gives a positive answer to a question whether the hyperfocal subalgebra with nontrivial cyclic hyperfocal subgroup is a Brauer tree algebra proposed by Professor Linckelmann some years ago.
+Theorem 1.3 is a generalization of \cite[Theorem 1.2]{HZZ24}, as we no longer require the defect group to be abelian, and thus provides a complete description of the hyperfocal subalgebra with a nontrivial cyclic hyperfocal subgroup.
+This result also answers a question proposed by Professor Linckelmann some years ago, asking whether such a hyperfocal subalgebra is a Brauer tree algebra.

-Furthermore, by using Clifford theoretic relationship between the representation theory of the source algebra and its hyperfocal subalgebra, we can also obtain some information about the characters of the blocks with Klein four hyperfocal subgroups and cyclic hyperfocal subgroups in terms of source algebras.
+Furthermore, by using the Clifford theoretic relationship between the representation theory of the source algebra and its hyperfocal subalgebra, we can also obtain some information about the characters of the source algebra of a block with a Klein four hyperfocal subgroup or a cyclic hyperfocal subgroup.
 We refer to Propositions \ref{structure of characters for klein 4} and \ref{structure of characters for cyclic} for detailed descriptions of these structures.
-A key step towards these descriptions is to determine the relationship between the dimenisons of simple $\mathcal{K}\mathop\otimes\limits_\mathcal{O}\mathbb{A}$-modules and the prime number $p$.
-At the same time, this relates a conjecture, denoted by KLN cojecture for simplicity, proposed by Kessar and Linckelmann and Navarro in \cite{KLN}.
+A key step towards these descriptions is to determine the relationship between the dimenisons of simple $\mathcal{K}\mathop\otimes\limits_\mathcal{O}\mathbb{A}$-modules and the prime $p$.
+This is closely related to a conjecture proposed by Kessar and Linckelmann and Navarro in \cite{KLN}, which we will refer to as the KLN conjecture.
 We recall this conjecture in the following.

 Denote by $\mathrm{Irr}_\mathcal{K}(\mathbb{A})$ a set of representatives of isomorphism classes of simple $\mathcal{K}\mathop\otimes\limits_\mathcal{O}\mathbb{A}$-modules and by $\mathrm{Irr}_{\mathcal{K}, 0}(\mathbb{A})$ the subset corresponding to simple modules of dimensions coprime to $p$.
 In \cite{KLN}, Kessar and Linckelmann and Navarro proposed the following conjecture.
 0.25cm